 We pride ourselves on pursuing leading, innovative research across a wide range of disciplines, in Britain and across the world.
-REF2014 - the UK government's assessment of research produced by Universities - judged 90% of our research being assessed as internationally recognised, excellent, and world-leading.
+In REF 2021 - the recent government exercise used to assess university research - over 70% of the research produced by the University of Westminster was judged internationally excellent or world leading.